American Bobtail vs American Curl: Complete Comparison (2026)

 Health and Lifespan Comparison

 American Bobtail has a typical lifespan of 13-18 years, while American Curl lives approximately 12-16 years.
 Health profiles differ significantly between these cats.
 American Bobtail is predisposed to Tail-Related Concerns, General Health Concerns, with associated veterinary costs for monitoring and treatment.
 American Curl faces its own health challenges including Ear-Related Concerns, General Health.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both breeds show similar numbers of documented predispositions, though the conditions and their management paths diverge.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health